-These consolidated financial statements have been prepared in accordance with IFRS, as issued by the IASB.
-IFRS include International Accounting Standards ("IAS") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").

-These consolidated financial statements were approved for issuance by the Board of Directors on April 26, 2022.
+These consolidated financial statements were approved for issuance by the Board of Directors on April 24, 2023.